Register a plug-in

 When an updated solution containing the revised assembly is imported, the assembly is considered a different assembly than the previous version of that assembly in the existing solution.
 Plug-in registration steps in the existing solution will continue to refer to the previous version of the assembly.
 If you want existing plug-in registration steps for the previous assembly to point to the revised assembly, you'll need to use the Plug-in Registration tool to manually change the step configuration to refer to the revised assembly type.
 This should be done before exporting the updated assembly into a solution for later import.

-Unregister or disable plug-in components
+Unregister or disable plug-ins and components

 You can also delete Plug-in Assemblies and Sdk Message Processing Steps in the solution explorer to achieve the same result.
 In the figure below, a custom solution named Common Data Service Default Solution is shown.

-You cannot delete any Plug-in Assemblies while existing Sdk Message Processing Steps depend on them.
+You cannot delete (unregister) any Plug-in Assemblies while existing Sdk Message Processing Steps depend on them.
 Entity images are not available to be deleted separately, but they will be deleted when any steps that use them are deleted.